PawBud/WhatsMydB/README.md

 The basic idea is to capture the audio output without modifying it, essentially allowing one to “listen in” on the system’s audio stream.

 ## Architecture
-1. Main:
+1. GetAudioDevice:
-    - Gets the current audio output ID
+    - gets the audio device id
-    - Calls then Audio Tapper function
+    - prints out some helpful information
 2. AudioTapper:
-    - Creates an Audio Tapper object
+    - Creates an Audio Tap object
+    - Enables the object input
-    - Sets the callback function
+    - Enables the Audio Tap object
+3. AudioInfo:
+   - The whole file basically retrieves the audio stream information